fzjfjf/CCPU-emulator/readme.md

 ## Contribution guidelines

 To contribute, please start PRs on the indev branch and not on the main branch.
-Use of AI is not allowed.
+Use of AI to write code is not allowed.

 ## Structure